 - dry needling

 Rehabilitation, injury prevention and education is also our focus and to help ensure this our Physiotherapists may:

 - use real time ultrasound for muscle retraining

 - provide exercise programs, fully instructed in our on-site rehabilitation gymnasium

 - refer to our on-site Physiotherapist and Exercise Physiologist run group exercise classes* (which may include exercises incorporating pilates principles and the use of pilates equipment)

 *To ensure the safety of our patients, staff and community, our variety of classes are temporarily ceased for the duration of the Stage 4 Metropolitan Melbourne lock-down.
-All our Practitioners are available for Telehealth consultations and if your injury/concern meets the current criteria set by DHHS, we have several Practitioners that are available to treat you on site.
+All of our practitioners can provide in room care in a safe and controlled environment but if preferred or deemed more appropriate, telehealth consultations can be arranged.
 If you have any questions, please do not hesitate to contact our Reception team who are here to help through this difficult time.